waznico/snake-game/README.md

 ConsoleColor value in the ExecuteRender method every time when it's different to the previous symbol.

 ### Basic types
-Currently there're two basic types in this project:
+Currently there're three basic types in this project:
 1. Direction (enum)
 2. Vector2D
+3. ColoredSymbol

 **Direction** contains the four directions you can go and is important to translating user input from the main method into a new snake moving direction.

 **Vector2D** is inspired by Unitys system of working with directions and positions.
 It holds two values for X and Y positions and can execute very basic arithmetic operations (add and substract).
 Vector2D also contains definitions for a zero vector and for each direction you can move (up, down, left and right).

+**ColoredSymbol** stores a character and its color for a colored output in the console window.

 ### Game objects
 All objects which are rendered are game objects.
 A game object basically contains a list of element positions and a symbol which should be rendered to display it.